MiggRabbid/MiggRabbid/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">a beginner frontend developer</h3>
 <p align="left">Right now, I'm studying at <span> <a vertical-align="middle" href="https://ru.hexlet.io/u/miggrabbid" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/Hexlet-116EF5?logo=hexlet&logoColor=fff&style=flat-square" height="19" alt="Hexlet.io"/></a></span>.</p>
 <p align="left">I come from a small town in the Urals.
-Since 2010, I've been involved in a small private business with friends.
-I handled organizing workflow in stores, store design, managing advertising, social media, graphic design, and UX/UI.</p>
+Over the last 15 years, I've been running a small private business with my friends.</p>
-<p align="left">However, in 2020, due to the pandemic and lockdown, I found myself with a lot of free time.
-It was during this time that I stumbled upon a few YouTube videos about Python, and it changed my life.
-In 2022, after careful analysis, contemplation, and decision-making, I chose to dedicate my life to development, particularly Frontend.</p>
+<p align="left">In 2020, because of the pandemic and lockdown, I had a lot of free time.
+And so, I accidentally came across a few educational videos on YouTube about Python, and that changed my life.
+In 2022, after much thought, analysis, and deliberation, I made the decision to commit my life to development, particularly in the frontend field.</p>
 <p align="left">I enjoy working with graphic design and UX/UI.
-I possess analytical skills and the ability to solve complex problems.
-I'm always eager to learn and acquire new knowledge.
-Persistence and diligence allow me to focus on tasks and solve them, even if it requires significant effort (all tasks on Hexlet are completed 100% without hints).
-Some might call me a perfectionist and overly responsible, but I believe it helps me achieve high results.
-I'm also adept at working in and managing teams.</p>
+I love tackling challenging tasks and am always ready to learn and grow.</p>
-<p align="left">After completing my education at Hexlet, I plan to delve into Angular, Node.js, and GoLang.</p>
+<p align="left">After finishing my education at Hexlet, I intend to learn Angular, Node.js, and GoLang.</p>
-<p align="left">I aspire to work in a reputable company on challenging and exciting projects.
-I hope that my experience and dedication to growth will help me succeed in the world of Frontend development.</p>
+<p align="left">I want to work in a great company on complex and interesting projects.
+I hope that my experience and my drive to learn will help me succeed in the field of frontend development.</p>

 <h4 align="left">My current languages and tools:</h4>
 <div>